Dayton fentanyl dealer sentenced to more than 11 years in federal prison

 Earnest was charged in August 2020 and pleaded guilty in October 2021, according to a release from the office of U.S. Attorney Kenneth L. Parker of the Southern District of Ohio.

-He has been held in the Miami County Jail on a federal detainer since April 28, 2020, according to jail records.
+He has been held in the Miami County Jail on a federal detainer since April 28, 2020, but was booked Wednesday morning into the Montgomery County Jail, according to jail records.